SHSMJ200/Bargh_ML/tasks.md

 * From the beginning of Khordad, mid-load can be considered.
 * The difference between our production changes and what was mentioned in the meeting.
 * Give interval to the model and get interval.
+* transfer new model from jupyter to python
+* more than 24 rows of data in one day
+* write predictions with mimo > 1
 *